SMART Recovery: Support Groups for Addiction Help

 • SMART Recovery discourages the use of labels such as “alcoholic” or “addict.”

 SMART Recovery is an effective treatment alternative to a 12-step program.
-If you or someone you know struggles with a substance addiction, you can call 800-934-1582(Who Answers?) to speak to a specialist about inpatient rehabs that utilize support group meetings.
+If you or someone you know struggles with a substance addiction, you can call 800-934-1582(Sponsored) to speak to a specialist about inpatient rehabs that utilize support group meetings.

 the Take-Away

-SMART Recovery meetings are organized by a nationwide nonprofit organization that offers free support groups to individuals who desire independence from any type of addictive behavior.1 SMART recovery online meetings are available, as well as in-person meetings around the world.
-The acronym stands for Self-Management and Recovery Training, which utilizes a four-point program and offers …
+SMART Recovery meetings are organized by a nationwide nonprofit organization that offers free support groups to individuals who desire independence from any addictive behavior.
+SMART Recovery offers online meetings as well as in-person meetings around the world.
+The acronym stands for Self-Management and Recovery Training.
+It utilizes a four-point program and offers a secular alternative …